 Solve "error: failed to commit transaction (conflicting files)" In Arch Linux

 You have three options.
 1. Simply ignore the problematic stfl library from being upgraded and try to update the system again.
 Refer this guide to know how to ignore package from being upgraded.
 2. Overwrite the package using command:

 $ sudo pacman -Syu --overwrite /usr/lib/libstfl.so.0

 3. Remove stfl library file manually and try to upgrade the system again.
-Please make sure the intended package is not a dependency to any important package. and check the archlinux.org whether are mentions of this conflict.
+Please make sure the intended package is not a dependency to any important package.
+And also check the archlinux.org there are mentions of this conflict.

 $ sudo rm /usr/lib/libstfl.so.0

 Now, try to update the system:

 $ sudo pacman -Syu